tdt17/ds_cmp_tealium_extension/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The DS_CMP_TEALIUM_EXTENSION Project aims to centralize the Tealium Extensions in use for all different AS Media Brands; hereby, the individual Tealium Extensions for each </br>
+The DS_CMP_TEALIUM_EXTENSION project aims to centralize the Tealium extensions in use for all different AS Media Brands.
+Hereby, the individual Tealium extensions for each </br>
-Media Brand can be removed and the individual configuration for the Extension for each AS Media Brand passed as parameters to the General Tealium Extension.
+media brand can be removed and the individual configuration for the extension for each AS media brand passed as parameters to the general Tealium extension.

-The project is hosted on Github in order to allow Developers to make changes in the Extension and deploy those changes directly to Tealium.
+The project is hosted on Github in order to allow developers to make changes in the extension which will be automatically synced by Tealium.

-The aim of this project is hence to provide more Transparency and less individual Configuration of the Extensions for each AS Media Brand.
+The aim of this project is hence to provide more transparency and less individual Configuration of the extensions for each AS media brand.

-The Tealium Extension is unit tested with JEST; changes to the extension should be aligned with the implementation of tests accordingly.
+The Tealium extension is unit tested with JEST; changes to the extension should be aligned with the implementation of tests accordingly.

 ### Built With